 Diverse Students Accessiblity and Supports

-The MFT Program, Department of Human Development and Psychological Counseling office, classrooms, students' work space, and faculty offices are located in the Reich College of Education (RCOE).
+The MFT Program, Department of Counseling, Family Therapy and Higher Education office, classrooms, students' work space, and faculty offices are located in the Reich College of Education (RCOE).
 The RCOE building includes single stall restrooms to provide accessibility and privacy for people with diverse gender expressions and identities, and diverse abilties.
 App State has designated single stall restrooms throughout campus.

 The RCOE building is ADA compliant is located adjacent to accessible Appalcart public transportation.
 Appalachian State offers assistive technology services for students registered with the Office of Disability Resources (ODR).
 Students may request accommodations for diverse abilities through ORD.